khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 **Implementation Notes:**
 * The dismissal of the banner is achieved using the `UserCallout` model on the backend and the `PersistentUserCallout` JS file on the frontend.
 If both parameters are implemented correctly, the banner will adhere to the dismissal guidelines above.

+##### Temporary dismissal

-You may also introduce the option to temporarily dismiss the banner by including a secondary or tertiary button placed alongside the primary action button, following the [button](https://design.gitlab.com/components/button#alignment-and-order) guidelines.
+To introduce temporary dismissal, include a secondary or tertiary button placed alongside the primary action button.
+Follow the [button](https://design.gitlab.com/components/button#alignment-and-order) guidelines.

 Temporary dismissals should work as follows:
 * Banners dismissed temporarily will reappear after **7 days**.
 * After a banner is dismissed temporarily, use a [toast](/components/toast) message to let the user know they will see the banner again in 7 days.

+TODO: Include implementation notes, see [#839](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/839)

 #### Header